bvermeulen/Goo/README.md

   https://developers.google.com/maps/documentation/staticmaps/#api\_key

-Once you have your key, put it in the file goompy/key.py, and GooMPy will use it in fetching map tiles.
+Once you have your key, put it in the file .env at project folder and GooMPy will use it in fetching map tiles.
 If you run out of downloads, the tiles will be black with a "capacity exceeded" image in them.

 Being updated by Bruno Vermeulen @2019